erja/Cloudpro/w4 Vue routing & Node Intro/02 Node Introduction/README.md

 There are three ways to declare a variable in the latest version of JavaScript (ECMA6).
 Node already supports many ECMA6 features, there is a full [list](https://nodejs.org/en/docs/es6/) available so you know what is supported.

 1. Standard variables are _function scoped_ which means they are available anywhere within the function in which they are declared.
 These are declared with the `var` keyword.
-2. Immutable variables (constants) are also function scoped.
+2. Immutable variables (constants) are block scoped.
 These are declared using the `const` keyword.
 3. Finally, any variable declared with the `let` keyword is _block scoped_.
 This means the variable is only visible within its block (defined by curly braces).

 ### TODO 1 Test Your Knowledge